wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 fit <- lmFit(v)
 ```

 The next step is to specify the contrasts of interest in a contrast matrix.
 You can choose the names of the contrasts yourself (for example see below `treatmentInS`).
-To specify what the contrast will be comparing, you need to build a linear combination of the design matrix column names.
+To specify what the contrast will be comparing, you need to build a linear combinations of the design matrix column names.
 This means you need to choose among the following 4 terms: `Challenged.Resistant`, `Unchallenged.Resistant`, `Challenged.Susceptible` and `Unchallenged.Susceptible`.
 I have specified below the 3 following interesting contrasts:
 * the treatment effect in resistant lines: `treatmentInR`
 * the treatment effect in susceptible lines: `treatmentInS`
 * the treatment effect in general: `treatment`